gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * /ace-group/GROUPNAME/active: this sub-resource supports the GET method, whose handler is defined in {{active-get}}.

-The Resource Type (rt=) Link Target Attribute value "core.osc.gm" is registered in {{iana-rt}}, and can be used to describe group-membership resources and its sub-resources at a Group Manager, e.g. using a link-format document {{RFC6690}}.
+The Resource Type (rt=) Link Target Attribute value "core.osc.gm" is registered in {{iana-rt}} (REQ7a), and can be used to describe group-membership resources and its sub-resources at a Group Manager, e.g. using a link-format document {{RFC6690}}.

 Applications can use this common resource type to discover links to group-membership resources for joining OSCORE groups, e.g. by using the approach described in {{I-D.tiloca-core-oscore-discovery}}.